-Dr. Donald Fisher was appointed Vice-Principal of Green College at UBC on September 1, 2014 for a three year term.
-He will occupy the role of Acting-Principal of Green College for a calendar year from July 1, 2015 while the Principal Mark Vessey is on sabbatical leave.
+Dr. Donald Fisher was appointed Vice-Principal of Green College at UBC on September 1, 2014.
+He occupied the role of Acting-Principal of Green College for a calendar year from July 1, 2015 while the Principal Mark Vessey was on sabbatical leave.
 Prior to his appointment as Vice-Principal, Dr. Fisher had a long history with the College, having previously served as a Faculty Member of Green College since 1995.

 Dr. Fisher obtained his B.Soc.Sc. in Sociology at the University of Birmingham and his PhD. in Sociology of Education at the University of California, Berkeley.
 He came to UBC in 1976 as an Assistant Professor in the Department of the Foundations of Education.
 Dr. Fisher was promoted to Professor in 1992 in what became the Department of Educational Studies.
 He held Visiting Professor positions at the Institute of Education, University of London in 1982/83, University of Waikato, New Zealand in 1989/90, University of Lancaster in 1996, Instituto Superior de Ciéncias do Trabalho e da Empresa, University of Lisbon, Portugal in 1996, University of Sydney, Australia in 1997, University of Western Ontario in 2002/03, Centre de Sociologie Organizations, Science-Po, Paris in 2007 and the University of Melbourne, Australia in 2008.